cschech/CBSD/README.md

 +sha512 -h /var/db/obj.${id}.sha512 *.o lorder

+cat >vers.c <<eof

+[...]

-in conf/newvars.sh
+in conf/newvars.sh.

-and the removal of the "kernel reordering" in /etc/rc by default, or a check against
+as well as the removal of the "kernel reordering" in /etc/rc by default, or a check against

 +sha512 -c /var/db/obj.${id}.sha512 *.o lorder

 in /etc/rc before proceeding with the re-ordering.
+Of course the checksums for both the kernel and the objects can just be surreptitiously updated to work around this mitigation, but that requires a different exploit path than injecting the wrong binaries without being detected.

+Merely changing the compiler flags to clang for some of the emitted objects will cause the relinking to crash during "rm" and delete the root filesystem contents on boot without changing the program text of the inputs to cclang.

+A sanity check of a newly-installed kernel (e.g., surviving an intermediate reboot cycle ), before immediate relinking the next boot can reduce problems with untested kernels being built and then immediately panicking when relinking.

+This has been observed this month.

 Sincerely,